frothers/Frothers-FC/content/posts/2022/frothers-winter-league-2022-game-3.md

 **Angus'** goal-line clearance was the real difference-maker on the day and he takes home the award.

 ## Dick of the Day

+None this week, a pretty good showing from everyone!